10 things to do before starting university

 4. Benefit from discounted travel

 A 16-25 Railcard, taking a third off the price of all train fares, could save you some serious cash if you're planning on visiting home or friends at other universities throughout the term.
-The card costs just £30 per year, or £70 for three years.
+The card costs just £30 per year, or £70 for three years, and it can save you an average of £182 per year.

 Taking a car to university isn't always necessary.
 If you have one, parking is likely to be limited, and you'll typically have to pay for a permit to leave it on campus.

-If you expect to live near campus, you might want to consider investing in a bike as this can work out effective in the long run.
-Some universities and students' unions run bicycle loan schemes so discover if you stand to benefit from one at your chosen institution.
+If you’re living near campus, consider investing in a bike as this can work out cheaper in the long run.
+Some universities and students' unions run bicycle loan schemes, so discover if you stand to benefit from one at your chosen institution.
 Be sure to factor in the cost of any accessories, such as a helmet, lock and maintenance equipment.

 5. Get reading

 Many universities put their reading lists online weeks before their courses begin or will send you the details via email.
-This will give you an idea of what to expect from your workload, and getting a head start on reading will build your confidence for lectures.
+This gives you an idea of what to expect from your workload, and getting a head start on reading builds your confidence for lectures.

 You don't need to own every book on the list - identify the core texts and buy these.
-Any others you need will be available to borrow from your university library or you can buy them online from former students for a fraction of their original retail price using sites such as Amazon and eBay.
+Any others you need will be available to borrow from your university library or you can buy them online from former students for a fraction of their original price.
+For second-hand books, visit UnidBooks and Preloved, as well as popular platforms such as Amazon and eBay.

-There's also Perlego, where you can search its vast library of over 900,000 academic and non-fiction titles for online resources to read via your smartphone, tablet or laptop.
+There's also Perlego, you can search its vast library of over 900,000 academic and non-fiction titles to read via your smartphone, tablet or laptop.
+Pricing plans range from monthly to annually.

 6. Arrange a health check

-Arrange a health check with your GP before you leave home to ensure that you're starting university in the best health possible.
-This is especially important in post-COVID times.
+Make an appointment with your GP before you leave home to ensure that you're starting university in the best health possible.

 Sorting out any ailments before you make the move will mean you're less likely to suffer from freshers' flu - which most first-year students experience due to a lack of sleep and exercise, a drastic change in diet and coming into contact with hundreds of new people, all in a short space of time.